Nculak28/Engineering-Portfolio/README.md

 Link to Rover folder -

 ## Aircraft Design Project
 - **[Milutary Aircraft Bomber Project]** – Worked with 12 others on a theoretical C- 5 Galaxy successor.
-I did the CAD Link to C5 Successor folder -
+I was tasked with the CAD for the project.
+Link to C5 Successor folder -

 ---